distruttore/MultiUserbot/README.md

 - Run it
 > python MultiUserbot.py
 - If it's the first time your run it, it will ask for your phone number and other stuff to login to telegram.
+- You may need to use /commands on a random chat to see which commands are avaiable